 Since the Province of BC announced that SPS will become the police of jurisdiction for Surrey on November 29, 2024, the City of Surrey, SPS, RCMP, the Province of BC, and Public Safety Canada have been working closely together to advance the planning and establish the model for the change of command from the RCMP to SPS.

 On November 29, 2024, SPS will assume policing and law enforcement as the City of Surrey’s police of jurisdiction.
-The BC RCMP, as the provincial police service, will continue to operate in Surrey, providing temporary transitional supports to the SPS until the transition is completed, with both agencies working together under a temporary collaborative arrangement.
+The BC RCMP, as the provincial police service, will continue to operate in Surrey, providing temporary transitional supports to Surrey until the transition is completed.

-Under the new policing model, the public will see both SPS and RCMP officers and vehicles serving Surrey until SPS no longer requires the assistance of the RCMP.
-This will support an effective transition that will ensure public safety and the integrity of all active investigations.
+Under the new policing model, the public will see both SPS and RCMP officers and vehicles serving Surrey until the policing transition is complete.

 The transition will be fully completed when all policing duties in Surrey are conducted by SPS officers.
 The timeline for this will depend on several factors, including establishing a pace of SPS hiring that will allow the transition to ramp up while the RCMP reduces its support, as well as enhancing any infrastructure, and transferring files, and exhibits from the RCMP to SPS.